epfl-ada/ada-2022-project-abrakadAda/README.md

 	- Extract data to extract the precise time of each path.
 	- Extract all topics from each path
 	- Extract the most used topics in each month
-	- Create a dataset of consumer events for each month (August 2008 to January 2014) and label them with the same set of labels as the article topics.
-I will use the wikipedia page of each month to create the dataset. (ex : https://en.wikipedia.org/wiki/Portal:Current_events/August_2014)
 	- Perform statistical tests to see if there are redundancies with the main topics of each month
 - Concerning the analysis of the paths:
 	- Comparison of the shortest path length with the length of the paths played OK